bmlt-enabled/bmlt-root-server/README.md

 ***Version 1.2.14* ** *- October 31, 2009*

 - Added a new behavior for the search map.
 If the map starts off with a zoom less than 8, the first click brings the zoom to 8, then the next click finds meetings.
 This helps for maps that cover wide areas.
 It shouldn't affect any of the implementations to date.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2888335&group_id=228122&atid=1073410">a bug</a>, in which the overlay did not properly follow the marker in advanced search mode.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2888335&group_id=228122&atid=1073410), in which the overlay did not properly follow the marker in advanced search mode.
 - Made "Location" into "Location Name", and "Location Information" into "Additional Location Information" for the default meeting data fields.
 Bit more self-explanatory.
 - Added a language parameter for the standalone satellite server.
 - Removed the "Secondary Parent" capability.
 The code is still there, and commented out, but it was too confusing.
 A basic hierarchy, with assigned additional editors is much simpler.
-- Fixed <a href="https://sourceforge.net/tracker/?func=detail&aid=2889829&group_id=228122&atid=1073410">a bug</a>, in which setting a "Parent" Service Body to none failed.
+- Fixed [a bug](https://sourceforge.net/tracker/?func=detail&aid=2889829&group_id=228122&atid=1073410), in which setting a "Parent" Service Body to none failed.

 ***Version 1.2.13* ** *- October 27, 2009*

-- Fixed <a href="https://sourceforge.net/tracker/?func=detail&atid=1073410&aid=2886043&group_id=228122">a bug</a> in the main server and the standalone satellite, in which the advanced pane could interfere with the basic pane.
+- Fixed [a bug](https://sourceforge.net/tracker/?func=detail&atid=1073410&aid=2886043&group_id=228122) in the main server and the standalone satellite, in which the advanced pane could interfere with the basic pane.
 - Added a circular overlay to the Advanced Search map.
 Makes it much more usable.

 ***Version 1.2.12* ** *- October 25, 2009*